hassonor/devops-knowledge/AWS/intro-to-aws/COMPUTE.md

 ### Serverless
 1. **AWS Lambda**: Compute service to run code without servers.
+   * Serverless compute service
+   * Runs your code in response to events
+   * Runs your code for you "somewhere"

 ### Edge
 1. **AWS Outposts**: Run AWS services on-premises.